Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Additional Experiment Details

 \subsection{Setting}

-All experiments were implemented using the PyTorch framework and the Hugging Face Transformers and PEFT libraries, running on two NVIDIA A100 with 40G memory or H200 GPUs with 141G memory.
-We utilized the Llama3-1B model as our primary backbone, fine-tuned using Low-Rank Adaptation (LoRA).
-Unless otherwise stated, we set the LoRA rank $r=8$, scaling factor $\alpha=32$, and dropout rate to $0.0$.
-The adaptation was applied to all linear layers (including query, key, value, output, gate, up, and down projections).
-For optimization, we utilized an Adam optimizer ($\beta_1$=0.9 and $\beta_2$=0.999) with a maximum learning rate of $1 \times 10^{-4}$ and a minimum learning rate of $1 \times 10^{-5}$.
-We employed a learning rate scheduler with a linear warmup for the first 800 steps, followed by decay over 2,000 steps.
-The training batch size was set to 8 with a maximum sequence length of 2,048 tokens.
-To ensure training efficiency, we utilized mixed-precision training (BF16) via the Hugging Face Accelerate library.
+All experiments were implemented using the PyTorch framework and the Hugging Face Transformers and PEFT libraries, running on NVIDIA A100 (40\,GB), H100 (80\,GB), H200 (141\,GB), and Tesla V100 (32\,GB)GPUs.
+We use Llama-3.2-1B as our primary backbone, fine-tuned via Low-Rank Adaptation (LoRA).
+Unless otherwise stated, the LoRA rank is $r=8$, scaling factor $\alpha=32$, and dropout rate $0$, applied to all linear layers (query, key, value, output, gate, up, and down projections).
+We optimize with Adam ($\beta_1{=}0.9$, $\beta_2{=}0.999$), maximum learning rate $1\times10^{-4}$ and minimum $1\times10^{-5}$, with linear warmup over the first 800 steps followed by decay over 2{,}000 steps.
+The training batch size is 8 with maximum sequence length 2{,}048, using mixed-precision (BF16) via Hugging Face Accelerate.